pyeventsourcing/eventsourcing/docs/topics/application.rst

 Configuring persistence
 =======================

+In the example above, the domain events have been stored in memory, using the default persistence infrastructure provided by the library.

-By default, the application object uses the `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_.
+By default, the application object uses its `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_.

 To use other persistence infrastructure, you will need to